intellifi-nl/webapi-doc/resources.md

 Presences
 ---------

-An item can be present on a location.
-A presence resource is automatically created when one of the defined location triggers says that an item is detected.
-A presence is deleted when it has not been detected for n seconds.
-Where n is the hold time in seconds (you may configure this parameters on your Smart Spot).
-So the presence resource exactly tells you where your items are beeing detected at this very moment.
+An item can be detected by multiple locations, if the signal is strong enough.
+It's a 'deeper' more detailed view than you get when you would stick to the items and moves.
+In that case the server determines the most likely location of the item, even if it's present on multiple locations.

-An item can be present on multiple locatons at the same time.
+An item can be detected by multiple locatons at the same time.
 This is logical if you know that the used technolgies all have a big range.
 Your items may be picked up by multiple devices at the same moment.
+A new presence resource is automatically created when one of the defined locations says that an item is detected.
+A presence is deleted when it has not been seen for n seconds.
+Where n is the hold time in seconds (you may configure this parameters on your SmartSpot).
+So the presence resource exactly tells you where your items are beeing detected at this very moment.
 In this resource we present all this information to you.
 If you just only want to know where something is excatly located then we have good news: we already did the hard work for you.
 The localisation service does a best fit and determines where your item is.
 The calculated location is directly saved within the [items](#items) resource.
 You don't need to query this resource in that situation.
 This resource reveals more of what is happening inside the system.
 For some use cases this is really usefull.

 Presence are deleted when their hold time expires, or in other words: when they have not been seen for a some time.
 This is an important difference to the first API version that we had.
 You can use the [events resource](#events) to query all events that took place in the system.
 Including create, update and delete events for presences.
 So you can always reconstruct the presences that where avaialble at some time.
-Please let us know if it would make you happy that we did this for you.

 The presence contains these fields: